Low (David Bowie album): History and personnel

 The Low sessions began on 1 September 1976.
 The album had the working title New Music: Night and Day.
-Although Low is considered the first of Bowie's Berlin Trilogy, most of it was recorded at the Château in France.
-Returning from the Station to Station sessions were guitarist Carlos Alomar, bassist George Murray and percussionist Dennis Davis.
-Along with Eno, new members included Roy Young, the former keyboardist for the Rebel Rousers, and Ricky Gardiner, former guitarist of Beggars Opera.
+Although Low is considered the first of Bowie's Berlin Trilogy, most of it was recorded at the Château d'Hérouville in France.
+Returning from the Station to Station sessions were Carlos Alomar (guitar), George Murray (bass) and Dennis Davis (drums).
+Along with Eno, new members included Roy Young, the former keyboardist for the Rebel Rousers, and Ricky Gardiner, the former guitarist of Beggars Opera.
 A guest during the Château sessions was Visconti's then-wife Mary Hopkin, credited as Mary Visconti.
 She contributed backing vocals to "Sound and Vision".

 Bowie and Visconti co-produced the album, with contributions from Eno.
 Visconti, who was absent for the recording of Station to Station because of conflicting schedules, was brought back to co-produce after mixing The Idiot.
 In 2000, Bowie stressed Visconti's importance as co-producer, stating that "the actual sound and texture, the feel of everything from the drums to the way that my voice is recorded," was due to Visconti.
 Eno was not a co-producer, despite being widely perceived as such.
 Visconti said: "Brian is a great musician, and was very integral to the making of those three albums [Low, "Heroes" and Lodger].
 But he was not the producer."
+Benoît Clerc says that Eno was responsible for the "sound textures" used by Bowie.

-Like The Idiot, the Low sessions began with Bowie and the rhythm players running through the backing tracks quickly, beginning in the evening and continuing into the night, which biographer Thomas Jerome Seabrook believes fit the mood of the music perfectly.
+Like The Idiot, the Low sessions began with Bowie and the rhythm players running through the backing tracks quickly, beginning in the evening and continuing into the night, which the biographer Thomas Jerome Seabrook believes fit the mood of the music perfectly.
 As he had done on Station to Station, Bowie left Alomar in charge of the guitar, bass and percussion arrangements, with instructions about how they should sound.
 Bowie brought many song ideas he had in Switzerland to the sessions; some, including "What in the World", were brought back from The Idiot.

-According to biographer Paul Trynka, Eno arrived after the backing tracks for side one were "essentially" finished.
-Shortly before arriving, Eno had recorded with Harmonia, who would serve as a major influence on the recording of Low.
-On his arrival, Eno and Bowie sat down with the musicians and informed them of the next stage in the recording process.
+According to the biographer Paul Trynka, Eno arrived after the backing tracks for side one were "essentially" finished.
+He and Bowie sat down with the musicians and informed them of the next stage in the recording process.
 According to Young, they played tapes of the Man Who Fell to Earth soundtrack for the musicians and said they planned something similar.
-Young added he and some of the other musicians were not fond of the idea, as it was outside their experiences.
+Young and some of the other musicians were not fond of the idea, as it was outside their experiences.
 Bowie thought RCA would feel the same way, warning: "We don't know if this will ever be released, but I have to do this."
 Visconti insisted on completing the project, telling Bowie and Eno: "Wasting a month of my time with David Bowie and Brian Eno is not wasting a month of my time."
 Two weeks into the project, Visconti compiled a tape and played it for Bowie, who was surprised and enthusiastic that they had an album.